How this second-generation CA forged his own identity by focusing on global SME’s & Start-ups.

 All in all, it seemed like a great suggestion from my dad.

-I also learnt early on that specialization was the way to go on a sustainable path.
+I also learned early on that specialization was the way to go on a sustainable path.
 This way, I could become ‘irreplaceable’ for my clients.

-Also, the majority of our revenue (60% for Delhi office, 100% for Banglore & Mumbai offices) comes from such foreign entities setup in India.
+Also, the majority of our revenue (60% for the Delhi office, 100% for the Banglore & Mumbai offices) comes from such foreign entities set up in India.

 Creating a new technology platform

-Each assignment helps my team and I gain new skills and hone our existing competencies.
+Each assignment helps my team and me gain new skills and hone our existing competencies.

-In fact, it was one of such experiences that led me to create a technology platform - CA Circuit.
+In fact, it was one such experience that led me to create a technology platform – CA Circuit.

 With the use of technology, real-time information and data of revenue leakages, asset verification assignments, due diligence reports, etc, are fed directly into the server and processed into real-time reports.